-- 1. TRAVEL: Individuals will make their own travel arrangements using the most economical travel available.
+- TRAVEL: Individuals will make their own travel arrangements using the most economical travel available.
 Round trips in excess of 500 miles will be reimbursed at the cost of air coach travel or mileage, whichever is less.
 (This includes all costs involved with "travel", i.e., rental car, mileage to airport, cab fares, hotel expense due to driving vs. flying, meals for same reason).
-Reimbursement for automobile usage will be at the mileage rate of fifty-five cents (\$0.55) per mile or the State rate, whichever is less.
-This reimbursement will only apply to the number of vehicles required to meet a four person per car ratio.
+Reimbursement for automobile usage will be 0.625 cents per mile for 2022- 2023.
+This reimbursement will only apply to the number of vehicles required to meet a 4-person per car ratio.
 The district has an agreement with Enterprise Rental Car for discounted rates.
 Substantial savings to the District may be realized when renting through Enterprise, rather than asking for mileage reimbursement.
 Please contact Cynthia Gates in the Business Office at ext.
 2298 for reservation information.
 An LISD fuel card must be obtained for fuel purchases when automobiles are rented.
 The LISD fuel cards save the district money by removing the tax on the fuel when billed.
 Contact Amanda Parker at ext.
-2337 to reserve a fuel card. - 2.
-MEALS: Maximum meal reimbursement will be \$33.00 per day.
-Allowable reimbursement rates are as follows: \$8, breakfast; \$10, lunch; \$15, dinner.
+2365 or Cynthia Gates at ext.
+2298 to reserve a fuel card. - MEALS: Maximum meal reimbursement will be \$54.00 per day.
+Allowable reimbursement rates are as follows: \$14 for breakfast; \$16 for lunch; \$24 for dinner.
 Each person must list the actual amount spent daily.
-You must be required to leave for your destination before 7:00 a.m. to receive the breakfast allowance.
-You must be required to leave prior to 12:00 noon to receive the lunch allowance.
-You must be required to arrive home after 7:00 p.m. to receive the dinner allowance.
+Breakfast allowance may be claimed if you depart for your destination before 7:00 a.m., and lunch allowance may be claimed if departing before noon.
+Dinner allowance may be claimed if you arrive home after 7: 00 p.m.
 No person shall claim meals provided at the hotel/event.
 No person shall claim another person's meal expense on his or her expense reimbursement report.
-Meals for non-overnight travel will only be reimbursed up to the amount on the itemized receipt (excluding tax and tip) and subject to the limits stated above.
-Only itemized receipts will be reimbursed.
+The district will not reimburse for employee's meals for one-day events/training. - Student meals will be \$10.00 per meal.
+If the employee(s) is traveling with students the district will allow reimbursement of the employee's meal for the day's traveling with students.
+Student groups advancing beyond the local level of competition are eligible for the adult per diem.